cubicdaiya/nwcagen/README.md

 # nwcagen

-`nwcagen` - provides a command to generate worker_cpu_affinity configuration.
+`nwcagen` - provides a command to generate worker_cpu_affinity configuration for nginx.

 ## Setup